 At each reporting date, the Group assesses whether there is any indication that its nonfinancial assets (e.g., property and equipment, investment properties and investments in associates) may be impaired.
 When an indicator of impairment exists or when an annual impairment testing for an asset is required, the Group estimates the recoverable amount of the related asset.
 Recoverable amount is the higher of an asset's or cash-generating unit's fair value less costs to sell and its value-in-use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets, in which case the recoverable amount is assessed as part of the cash-generating unit to which it belongs.
-Where the carrying amount of an asset (or cash-generating unit) exceeds its recoverable amount.
+Where the carrying amount of an asset (or cash-generating unit) exceeds its recoverable amount, the asset (or cash-generating unit) is considered impaired and is written down to its recoverable amount.
 In assessing value-in-use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset (or cash-generating unit).